pandas DataFrames

 sample3 typeA

-Name: celltype, dtype: str
+Name: celltype, dtype: object

 We can also directly access a column without the loc method by using the column name as an attribute of the DataFrame.
 For example, to access the celltype column, we can use the following code: